homiedopie/beberlei.de/drafts/cqrs_and_traits.rst

 CQRS and Traits
 ===============

-If you apply CQRS and Event Sourcing in a language that has traits, you can share commands accross entities of multiple types.
+If you apply CQRS and Domain Event pattern in a language that has traits, you can share commands accross entities of multiple types.
 This is a very powerful concept It might actually be comparable to **Roles** in the Data, Context, Interaction paradigm.